The Walls Are Closing in on Andrew Cuomo

 Cuomo has remained defiant, saying in a Friday afternoon press conference that he won’t bow to “cancel culture.”
 Cuomo is not the resigning type.
 But it’s also not clear how he serves out his term, either.

-Much can be gleaned from who politicians compare themselves to.
+Much can be gleaned from whom politicians compare themselves to.
 Not long ago, Cuomo’s model was FDR, a leader who exuded poise and empathy as he managed the Great Depression.
-Cuomo designed his daily Covid briefings on FDR’s fireside chats, a historical nod picked up by many in the media.
-At the same time, Cuomo was also compared—often favorably—to Joe Biden, with some calling for the New York governor to be selected as vice president, or even replace Biden on the ticket.
+Cuomo modeled his daily Covid-19 briefings on FDR’s fireside chats, a historical nod picked up by many in the media.
+At the same time, Cuomo was also compared—often favorably—to Joe Biden, with some calling for the New York governor to be selected as vice president or even replace Biden on the ticket.

 While Northam faced calls to resign from the leaders of Virginia’s two legislative chambers, he was able to quickly repair those relationships, something that simply isn’t possible for Cuomo.
 While the State Assembly has largely remained more loyal than the Senate, which is more or less in open rebellion, Cuomo has spent a decade in office bullying, cajoling, and humiliating politicians sitting in these bodies.
 Part of what we’re seeing now is payback.
 Thanks in part to Cuomo’s decision to single-handedly prevent a Democratic majority from taking hold in the Senate for several years, there is an extraordinary amount of bad blood.